Clayton Kershaw: 2014 season: 3rd Cy Young Award and MVP

 Kershaw finished the season 21–3 with a 1.77 ERA in 27 starts.
 He led the National League in numerous categories once again, such as ERA, ERA+, Wins, Win %, WHIP, IP/GS, SO/9, Strikeout-to-walk ratio, complete games, FIP, and Wins Above Replacement for both pitchers and all NL players.
 He also finished third in strikeouts despite missing most of the first month of the season.
-He was the first pitcher in history to win four consecutive ERA titles.
-Many experts called his 2014 season one of the best pitching seasons in recent memory.
+He was the first pitcher in history to win four consecutive major league-leading ERA titles.

-However, in his first start of the playoffs, in Game 1 of the Division Series against the Cardinals, Kershaw became the first pitcher in history to strike out 10 while allowing eight runs.
-He had cruised through the first six innings while allowing only two hits (both solo homers) and surrendered six runs in the seventh.
-He did tie Koufax for the only Dodgers pitchers with multiple double-digit strikeout games in the playoffs.
-He was also the first pitcher in history to give up at least seven runs in back-to-back postseason starts (his previous one was Game 6 of the 2013 National League Championship Series).
-Pitching on short rest in Game 4, he would again be dominant, but again would take the loss after giving up a 3-run home run to Matt Adams in the 7th inning.
+However, in his first start of the playoffs, in Game 1 of the NLDS against the Cardinals, Kershaw became the first pitcher in history to strike out 10 while allowing eight runs.
+Allowing only two hits in the first six innings, both solo home runs, he surrendered six runs in the seventh.
+He was also the first pitcher in history to give up at least seven runs in back-to-back postseason starts (his previous one was Game 6 of the 2013 NLCS).
+Pitching on short rest in Game 4, he pitched well but lost after giving up a 3-run home run to Matt Adams in the 7th inning.
 It was the first home run Kershaw had allowed in his career to a left-handed batter off his curveball.

 Kershaw was honored after the season with the player of the year awards from both The Sporting News and Baseball America.
 He won three awards at the Players Choice Awards including Outstanding NL Pitcher, Player of the Year and the Marvin Miller Man of the Year Award.
 He also won his third (and second straight) Warren Spahn Award.
 On November 12, he was awarded his third Cy Young Award in four seasons (a unanimous vote).
 The following day, he was elected as the NL MVP, the first National League pitcher to win the award since Bob Gibson in 1968 and the first Dodgers player to win the award since Kirk Gibson in 1988.